anthonybaulo/ml-proposals/proposals.md

 ### Predictive
 * Can a stock's price be accurately classified as going up or down?
 * What confidence threshold provides the best results?
-* Is the classifier's performance statistically significant when compared to random chance?
+* Is the classifier's performance statistically significant over random chance?

 ### Inferential
 * Can we quantify the relationship between the features and response?